top of page

-Located at the junction of Downs Road and Queensdown Road, we’re right at the heart of the community and we would truly love to welcome you in person sometime soon.
+Located at the junction of Downs Road and Queensdown Road in London Borough of Hackney, we’re right at the heart of the community and we would truly love to welcome you in person sometime soon.

 Founding & Early Years (1869)